shehrya/WishBox/README.md

 # WishBox
-iOS App for wish list
+iOS App for your worthy wish list
 Give it a try!